 Going viral with Michael Scantlebury of Impero

-London is home to many of the world’s most impressive creative studios and today Creative Chair is talking to Michael Scantlebury, the founder and director of Impero, a studio with an impressive level of work and innovation.
+London is home to many of the world’s most impressive creative studios and today Creative Chair is in the big smoke for an interview with Michael Scantlebury, the founder and director of Impero, a studio with an impressive level of work and innovation.

 You can see more from Michael Scantlebury’s Impero on their website.

 I started my career creating brands online when I founded a couple of successful online start-ups in New Zealand.
 Through that, I learnt a hell of a lot about how to make grow brands online, so I wanted to do that for brands that were struggling to find the winning formula.
 I am also quite nostalgic, I remember brands in my life even from a young age (Sega,Garbage-Pail kids, Tangy Fruits (NZ thing – google it)) that are just so tired now, and so I wanted to create an agency that focused on them – bringing them back to fame and glory.
 I like the challenge and the whole ‘last chance’ scenario that creates.
 Impero really is the combination of both those pillars.

 How have things changed at your agency over the past eight years?